jth-computing/ncpc/README.md

 The coach will pay for the gas/electricity and will take care of charging the university after the contest.

-Adrian picks up Yoseph at his home;
-then picks up Rudy and Calle at JU down the stairs from service center.

 #### [The competition day]